smurfix/DaBroker/doc/client.rst

 snapshot of a whole list of objects, there are two ways to do this:

     * Write a server method that returns them in a list, e.g. via a database transaction.
-      Don't forget to flag the method with `.include=True`.
+      You need to flag the method with `._dab_include=True`, otherwise you'll send a list of references instead.
+Since you would then need to fetch them one-by-one, this is not atomic.

     * Collect the objects in a list or another convenient data structure, and do